2016 24 Hours of Daytona: Practice and qualifying

 There were four practice sessions preceding the race's start on Saturday, three on Thursday and one on Friday.
 The first one-hour session on Thursday morning was followed by a half-hour session later that afternoon.
 The third held that evening ran for 90 minutes; the fourth on Friday morning lasted an hour.

 The track was wet and the sky overcast for the first practice session.
 The conditions lowered lap times for the GT cars by around 10 to 15 seconds and 15 to 18 seconds for Prototype vehicles.
 Negri led for MSR with a lap of 1 minute, 54.807 seconds.
 The fastest GTLM car was Toni Vilander's No. 62 Risi Ferrari in second overall and Frédéric Makowiecki's No. 912 Porsche third.
 Fourth was James Calado's No. 72 SMP Ferrari and Dirk Werner's No. 25 BMW came fifth.
 The fastest PC class car was Ryan Lewis' BAR1 No. 26 car with a 2 minutes, 0.221 seconds lap, followed by his teammate Johnny Mowlem's sister No. 20 entry.
 Matt McMurry's No. 73 PPM Porsche led GTD from Bleekemolen's No. 33 Riley Viper and Gimmaria's No. 51 Spirit of Race Ferrari.
 Spencer Pumpelly damaged the No. 16 Change Racing Lamborghini in an accident against the inside wall leaving NASCAR turn four and stopping the session five minutes early.
 He was checked and released from the infield care center.

 Due to a cold air temperature preventing the track from drying and a forecast for more rain, cars used wet-weather tires for the second practice session.
 Sébastien Bourdais in the No. 66 GTLM Ford led outright with a 1-minute, 56.024 seconds lap.
 Giancarlo Fisichella's Risi Ferrari was second; third was Calado's No. 72 SMP Ferrari.
 The two Corvette cars were fourth and fifth.
-The fastest Prototype car was Mikhail Aleshin's No. 37 SMP BR01 in sixth overall.
+The fastest Prototype car was Mikhail Aleshin's No. 37 SMP BR01-Nissan in sixth overall.
 Mowlem's No. 20 BAR1 Oreca led the PC class, and Maxime Martin's No. 72 Turner BMW topped GTD.
-The session was first halted ten minutes in when Van Der Zande's No. 8 Starworks Oreca and the No. 50 Highway Riley stopped at the Bus Stop chicane.
+The session was first halted ten minutes in when Van Der Zande's No. 8 Starworks Oreca and the No. 50 Highway Riley-BMW stopped at the Bus Stop chicane.
 Both cars returned to the pit lane without external assistance.
 A second stoppage came soon after for track clearing due to right-rear tire tread coming off the wheel on Lars Viljoen's No. 007 Aston Martin on the front stretch.
 During the stoppage, the No. 97 Turner BMW's right-rear tire was found to be down.
 The debris damaged the FLM No. 45 Audi's right-front radiator grille.